-- Third party payments (i.e where payment is made from a source other than that of the first holder) will not be accepted by the Fund, except if made under the following exceptional categories, namely, i) employer on behalf of employee as payroll deductions or deductions out of expense reimbursements for SIP/Lumpsum investments, ii) Custodian on behalf of FPI/client and iii) Payment by Asset Management Company (AMC) to a Distributor empaneled with it on account of commission/incentive etc. in the form of the Mutual Fund Units of the Funds managed by the AMC through Systematic Investment Plans or Lumpsum Investment (w.e.f January 16, 2012). iv) Payment by a Corporate to its Agent/Distributor/Dealer, on account of commission or incentive payable for sale of its goods/services, in the form of the Mutual Fund Units through Systematic Investment Plan or Lumpsum Investment (w.e.f.
+- i.
+Third party payments (i.e where payment is made from a source other than that of the first holder) will not be accepted by the Fund, except if made under the following exceptional categories, namely, i) employer on behalf of employee as payroll deductions or deductions out of expense reimbursements for SIP/Lumpsum investments, ii) Custodian on behalf of FPI/client and iii) Payment by Asset Management Company (AMC) to a Distributor empaneled with it on account of commission/incentive etc. in the form of the Mutual Fund Units of the Funds managed by the AMC through Systematic Investment Plans or Lumpsum Investment (w.e.f January 16, 2012). iv) Payment by a Corporate to its Agent/Distributor/Dealer, on account of commission or incentive payable for sale of its goods/services, in the form of the Mutual Fund Units through Systematic Investment Plan or Lumpsum Investment (w.e.f.
 April 20, 2015).
 In such cases, KYC acknowledgement along with additional declarations will have to be submitted along with the application form, failing which the application will be rejected.
 Such declaration to be submitted in original & in the prescribed standard format and unique across each lumpsum investment.
-(Declaration formats can be obtained from ISCs or downloaded from the Fund's website.) - iii.
+(Declaration formats can be obtained from ISCs or downloaded from the Fund's website.) - ii.
+In case of payment from a joint bank account, first holder in the folio has to be one of the joint holders of the bank account from which the payment is made.
+Hence, joint holders may pre-register their bank accounts (single/multiple) with the AMC/RTA, by completing the Multiple Bank Account Registration Form, if they intend to make payment on behalf of other joint holder(s) in the folio.
+In such cases the application will be accepted and not treated as a third party payment. - iii.
 Where the payment instrument does not mention the bank account holders name/s or Signature of the units holder as on the investment application does not match with the signature on the payment instrument, investor should attach a cancelled cheque leaf/bank pass book copy to substantiate that the first unit holder is one of the joint holders of the bank account.
 Where a payment is through a pre-funded instrument, a bank certification of the bank account no. and account holders name should be attached, in the required format.
 Pre-funded instrument issued against cash shall not be accepted for investments of Rs.
-50,000 or more. - iv.
-For RTGS/NEFT/online bank transfer etc., a copy of the instruction to the bank stating the account number debited must accompany the purchase application. - v.
+50,000 or more.
+For RT - iv.
+GS/NEFT/online bank transfer etc., a copy of the instruction to the bank stating the account number debited must accompany the purchase application. - v.
 The AMC reserves the right to reject the application, post acceptance of the same, if any of the requisite documents/declarations are unavailable or incomplete, in which case the AMC shall refund the subscription money.